 Kentucky has twelve marginal tax brackets, ranging from 2.00% (the lowest Kentucky tax bracket) to 6.00% (the highest Kentucky tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in Kentucky for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

 Our Kentucky tax brackets are currently from tax year 2013.
 Many states adjust their tax brackets yearly, and we will update the Kentucky tax brackets for 2014 as soon as they become available.

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Kentucky are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Kentucky are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 If you would like to file your Kentucky income tax return by mail, you can download 2014 Kentucky tax forms here.

 Technically, you don't have just one "tax bracket" - you pay all of the Kentucky marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Kentucky tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.

 You can think of the bracketed income tax as a flat amount for all of the money you earned up to your highest tax bracket, plus a marginal percentage of any amount you earned over that.